Masterpush07/ML-PROJECTS/Project-3/readme.md

 - **Scikit-learn**

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](../LICENSE) - see the LICENSE file for details.## License This project is licensed under the MIT License - see the LICENSE file for details.

 ## Results